It’s Jordan-Hare Stadium. It could have been Something Else Stadium.

 “It is my contention, as it is with many others, that Auburn’s Stadium should be named the ‘Petrie Stadium,'” wrote associate Plainsman editor Ralph Jennings.
 “As far as I’m concerned, you can start calling it that today.”

 And they did.
 There are Plainsman stories with lines like “meet for the pep rally in Petrie Stadium.”
-There’s a comic of some people making out… in Petrie Stadium.
+There’s a comic in one issue of some people getting friendly… in Petrie Stadium.

 (Oh man!—Knapp-Hare Stadium.
 What a waste…)